Château Gruaud-Larose: History

 The property has a younger history than most of its cohorts.
 Its origins date to 1725 and the knight Joseph Stanislas Gruaud.
 The property was called Fond-Bedeau, and was administered by two Gruauds; one a priest and the other a magistrate.
 The magistrate, the Chevalier du Gruaud, died in 1778 and his part of the property was deeded to Joseph Sebastian de La Rose, who renamed this property Gruaud-La Rose or Gruaud-Larose.
 This piece was classified as a Second Growth in 1855.

 Control of the property was split among multiple descendants, but the property remained intact until 1867 when it was split into Château Gruaud-Larose-Sarget (after the Baron Sarget) and Château Gruaud-Larose-Faure (after Adrien Faure, who married one Sophie Bethmann, heiress to a portion of the estate).

 The two châteaux were reunited by the Cordier family, who purchased the Sarget piece in 1917 and the Faure piece in 1935; the château became a centerpiece of the many Cordier properties along with Château Lafaurie-Peyraguey and Château Talbot.

 In 1983 it was purchased by the Compagnie de Suez, and in 1993 by Alcatel-Alsthom, and in 1997 by the Taillan Group, headed by Jacques Merlaut, which owns a number of other properties, most notably Château Haut-Bages-Liberal.

 Vineyards

 The vineyards cover 82 ha and are planted with 57% Cabernet Sauvignon, 30% Merlot, 8% Cabernet Franc, 3% Petit Verdot and 2% Malbec.

 Second wine

-The Château produces a second wine called Sarget du Château Gruaud-Larose, or Larose de Gruaud.
+The Château produces a second wine called Sarget de Château Gruaud-Larose, or Larose de Gruaud.